mlastes1987/pokered-expansion-dev/README.md

 # Features

-- **Running Shoes** Hold by while walking to run, can run indoors and ride your bike faster.
+- **Running Shoes** Hold B while walking to run, can run indoors and ride your bike faster.

 - **Exp.
 All Gen 6 Key Item** when you receive your Exp.
 Share it'll distribute Exp Points to all mons in the party.
 Can be toggled on/off.